11 May Is it time you rebranded your company?

 Once you have an idea on the logo you have to start implementing onto all your marketing material, starting with our most important tool, the website.
 I was always proud of our carton style website as it was genuinely different from anybody else in our industry.
 We wanted to show that this subject matter doesn’t have to be pretentious or complicated and therefore the cartoon effect hopefully made us more approachable to SME’s.

 However, times have changed and our SME customers are no longer wary of agencies and are far more clued up on the subject matter.
 This means we now have to change the feel from friendly to an experienced specialised agency.

 It is hard to calculate the number of times your branding is seen by others and the value it has.
 This process has taken over 7 months for us but we ensured it was done in a way that integrated seamlessly throughout all our marketing material and won’t be changed again for another decade (I hope).

-We have now analysed the new websites performance since going live and all the KPI’s for user experience are all improving:
+We have now analysed the new website’s performance since going live.
+Since then all the KPI’s for user experience are all improving:

 We hope you like it!